Volunteering for a clinical trial is a contribution to the future of medicine that only you can make.

 Clinical trials are critical because they allow doctors to develop the most safe and effective treatments using a methodical, scientifically sound approach.
-Patients, meanwhile, receive the latest medicine has to offer while being carefully monitored by teams of experts who are leaders in their fields.
+Patients benefit by gaining access to promising new therapies for cancer.